Metaswitch/clearwater-readthedocs/docs/Configuring_an_Application_Server.md

 ## SIP-over-UDP configuration

-While it is recommended that you configure your deployment to send SIP over TCP, it is possible to create a SIP-over-UDP deployment, with certain restrictions.
+While our default configuration for Clearwater deployments is to send SIP over TCP, it is possible to create a SIP-over-UDP deployment, with certain restrictions.

 ### Restrictions

-If you want to create a SIP-over-UDP deployment, it will be necessary for all of your IMS Core's SIP peers to send SIP over UDP to the IMS Core.
+If you want to create a SIP-over-UDP deployment, it will be necessary for all of Sprout's SIP peers to send SIP over UDP to it.
 It is not possible to set up some peers to use TCP and some to use UDP.
+This is because Sprout won't do UDP/TCP interworking.

 ### Configuration